pzingg/elm-google-oauth/openidconnect.md

+Info from https://developers.google.com/identity/protocols/OpenIDConnect

 # OpenID Connect

-Info from https://developers.google.com/identity/protocols/OpenIDConnect

 Google's OpenID Connect endpoint is OpenID Certified.

 Google's OAuth 2.0 APIs can be used for both authentication and authorization.
 This document describes our OAuth 2.0 implementation for authentication, which conforms to the OpenID Connect specification, and is OpenID Certified.
 The documentation found in Using OAuth 2.0 to Access Google APIs also applies to this service.
 If you want to explore this protocol interactively, we recommend the Google OAuth 2.0 Playground.
 To get help on Stack Overflow, tag your questions with 'google-oauth'.

-Sign in with Google Note: If you want to provide a "Sign-in with Google" button for your website or app, we recommend using Google Sign-In, our sign-in client library that is built on the OpenID Connect protocol and provides OpenID Connect formatted ID Tokens.
+    Note: If you want to provide a "Sign-in with Google" button for your website or app, we recommend using Google Sign-In, our sign-in client library that is built on the OpenID Connect protocol and provides OpenID Connect formatted ID Tokens.

-Setting up OAuth 2.0
+## Setting up OAuth 2.0

 Before your application can use Google's OAuth 2.0 authentication system for user login, you must set up a project in the Google API Console to obtain OAuth 2.0 credentials, set a redirect URI, and (optionally) customize the branding information that your users see on the user-consent screen.
 You can also use the API Console to create a service account, enable billing, set up filtering, and do other tasks.
 For more details, see the Google API Console Help.

-## Obtain OAuth 2.0 credentials
+### Obtain OAuth 2.0 credentials

 You need OAuth 2.0 credentials, including a client ID and client secret, to authenticate users and gain access to Google's APIs.

 To find your project's client ID and client secret, do the following:

-Select an existing OAuth 2.0 credential or open the Credentials page.
+1. Select an existing OAuth 2.0 credential or open the Credentials page.
-If you haven't done so already, create your project's OAuth 2.0 credentials by clicking Create credentials > OAuth client ID, and providing the information needed to create the credentials.
+2. If you haven't done so already, create your project's OAuth 2.0 credentials by clicking Create credentials > OAuth client ID, and providing the information needed to create the credentials.
-Look for the Client ID in the OAuth 2.0 client IDs section.
+3. Look for the Client ID in the OAuth 2.0 client IDs section.
 For details, click the client ID.

-Set a redirect URI
+### Set a redirect URI

 The redirect URI that you set in the API Console determines where Google sends responses to your authentication requests.

 To find the redirect URIs for your OAuth 2.0 credentials, do the following:

-Open the Credentials page in the API Console.
+1. Open the Credentials page in the API Console.
-If you haven't done so already, create your OAuth 2.0 credentials by clicking Create credentials > OAuth client ID.
+2. If you haven't done so already, create your OAuth 2.0 credentials by clicking Create credentials > OAuth client ID.
-After you create your credentials, view or edit the redirect URLs by clicking the client ID (for a web application) in the OAuth 2.0 client IDs section.
+3. After you create your credentials, view or edit the redirect URLs by clicking the client ID (for a web application) in the OAuth 2.0 client IDs section.

-Customize the user consent screen
+### Customize the user consent screen

 For your users, the OAuth 2.0 authentication experience includes a consent screen that describes the information that the user is releasing and the terms that apply.
 For example, when the user logs in, they might be asked to give your app access to their email address and basic account information.
 You request access to this information using the scope parameter, which your app includes in its authentication request.
 You can also use scopes to request access to other Google APIs.